Proposal revisions take so long (and How to Cut Them by 50%) for accounting firms

-Proposal revisions can be a significant challenge for accounting firms.
-These revisions often take too much time, delaying the process of securing new clients.
-Understanding why revisions take so long and how to streamline them can help accounting firms improve efficiency.
-This article explores the reasons for lengthy proposal revisions and offers practical strategies to cut the time spent on them by 50%.
+Proposal revisions can be a major bottleneck for UK accounting firms.
+They take too long, delay onboarding, and slow down the process of securing new clients.
+Understanding why revisions drag on and how to streamline them – can help ICAEW/ACCA-regulated practices improve efficiency and stay compliant.

 Why proposal revisions take so long